 Types of Separation Agreements

-Besides legal separation with court involvement, there are other ways to stop living together without actually divorcing.
+Besides legal separation with court involvement, other ways exist to stop living together without divorcing.

-A trial separation, or informal separation, means you and your spouse informally agree to live apart for some time.
+A trial or informal separation means you and your spouse informally agree to live apart for some time.
 There are no legal requirements.
 Couples unsure about their marital status may use trial separation to test the waters.

 A permanent separation occurs when you complete the separation process.
-That is, you’re living apart, have divided your property, and worked out custody and visitation arrangements.
+You’re living apart, have divided your property, and worked out custody and visitation arrangements.
 However, you have not formalized your separation legally.